CSCoursework/cs-battleships/.github/WRITEUP.md

 ## The main game loop

 Now, we can bring all the components we've written together.
 In order to start the game, all you have to do is a single function call.
-Doing this allows us to reduce the amount of code in the file containing the entrypoint, which is good practice in Go.
+Doing this allows us to reduce the amount of code in the file containing the entrypoint.

 ```go
 package game